gulinoylu/Assignments/CV.md

 Projects
 --------
-Mutual Influence of Art and Society
+Mutual Influence of Art and Society (2011, Leuven,Belgium)